 For safety it is important that platforms do not become overcrowded and that passageways can cope with passenger numbers.

 |These views come from London's Bank station, and show the northbound Northern Line platform.

 Left: This shows a fairly empty platform shortly after a train passed through.

-Right: A moderately crowded rush-hour platform with still more passengers arriving "in their hordes" as a train also arrives... photography once the train arrived became impossible as the passengers fought to alight from it and squeeze along the tunnel wall past the crowd wanting to board the train... and up past the photo-spot location, which is a narrow stairway...
+Right: A moderately crowded rush-hour platform with still more passengers arriving "in their hordes" as a train also arrives... photography once the train arrived became impossible as the passengers fought to alight from it and squeeze along the tunnel wall past the crowd wanting to board the train... and up past the location from where these images were taken, which is a narrow stairway...